Estimated reading time: 5 minutes

 - If your LLC has a registered agent, notify them of your LLC bankruptcy and dissolution.

 - Notify licensing authorities and ask how you can surrender your business license.

 You’ll also need to sell all tangible assets such as fixtures and equipment.
 You can then use the proceeds to pay debts, including outstanding taxes.
 It is important to get rid of all remaining LLC assets before formally dissolving the company.

-But remember, it is not.
-There are resources available to help make this transition as smooth as possibly and if you change your mindset, this isn’t the end of the road—it’s the beginning of something.
+But remember, it’s not.
+There are resources available to help make this transition as smooth as possibly, and with a slight mindset change, you’ll see that this isn’t the end of the road—but the beginning of a whole new adventure!